 All the living things are composed of cells.
-Cell is defined as the structural and functional unit of the
+Cell is defined as

 the living body.